TaianRmos/video-terminal-maker/README.md

 You also have the possibility to create a <code>.vbs</code> file that launches the program when it's closed.
 It's useless but was made as a joke at the beginning and I decided to let it in since it's only an option.

+One of the option in that <code>.vbs</code> file is to loop forever and get duplicated each time.
+When you do that, the file is detected as a virus on any other machine and gets deleted instantly if you try to move it on another machine.
+So now you have a new python <code>.exe</code> file to create the <code>.vbs</code> script directly on the machine instead of copying it.

 Have fun !